International Certificate for Operators of Pleasure Craft

-Specimen of an International Certificate for Operators of Pleasure Craft issued in Finland by Finnish Transport Safety Agency TraFi in accordance with Resolution No. 40 of the UN/ECE Working Party on Inland Water Transport.

 Specimen of an International Certificate for Operators of Pleasure Craft in accordance with Resolution No. 40 of the UN/ECE Working Party on Inland Water Transport.

 France specimen of an International Certificate.

-An International Certificate of Competence (ICC) is a certificate that may be issued to anyone who has successfully completed certain national boating licenses or has passed an examination to prove the necessary competence for pleasure craft operation.
-ICC is the only sailing license approved by United Nations as a legitimate recreational sailing license.
+An International Certificate for Operators of Pleasure Craft (ICC), informally referred to as an International Certificate of Competence (ICC), is a certificate issued under United Nations Economic Commission for Europe (UNECE) Resolution No. 40 or, in states that continue to apply it, the earlier Resolution No. 14.
+It may be issued to a person who has successfully completed an approved national boating qualification or passed an examination demonstrating the competence necessary to operate a pleasure craft.

-Persons wishing to be tested in the United Kingdom need to be tested by an approved ICC test centre.

-Although only guaranteed to be accepted in countries that have adopted the relevant UN Resolution, the ICC is a useful document to carry and will generally be accepted when proof of competence is required.
+The ICC is the only sailing license approved by the United Nations as a legitimate recreational sailing license.
+Although formal recognition is limited to countries applying the relevant United Nations resolutions, the ICC is commonly accepted where evidence of boating competence is required.

-In very general terms an ICC is required for the inland waterways of Europe and for inland and coastal waters of Mediterranean countries.
-For the coastal waters of Northern Europe the ICC is generally not required, however to all of these generalisations there are exceptions.
+In broad terms, an ICC is often required on the inland waterways of Europe and on the inland and coastal waters of Mediterranean countries.
+It is generally not required in the coastal waters of Northern Europe.
+Requirements vary, however, according to the country, the waters concerned, the vessel and the circumstances of its operation, and exceptions exist in each region.